ashutoshmjain/gita/src/thought.md

     - **Collaboration:** The availability of terminals and keyboards allowed for easier collaboration amongst Unix developers.
 Multiple people could work on Unix and C simultaneously, sharing and editing code on the same system, thanks to the interactive nature of the terminal interface.
     - **Efficiency and Productivity:** Modern keyboards and terminals improved the efficiency and productivity of developers, which was critical in the rapid development of Unix and C. The ability to write, test, and modify code quickly on these systems was a significant advantage.
 - In summary, while modern keyboards and terminals weren't the sole factors behind the success of Unix and C, they certainly played a crucial role in enabling the interactivity, portability, and efficiency that are associated with these technologies.
 They were part of a broader technological ecosystem that allowed Unix and C to thrive and become foundational elements of modern computing.

 ---

-[^multi]: Barter is by definition a coincidental bilateral value exchange.
-With gold, we discovered multilateral trade.
-For example in barter, one must exchange the value one on one.
-With authenticity of spoken word (a promise) we could shift the coincidence across time though it was prone to errors and the added anxiety that counterparty may not honour the promise.
-With gold this problem of "trust" got taken care of.
-We could convert a commodity into gold and later or at the same time, trade gold with someone else.
-- Since then , our current economic system is multilateral.
-With bitcoin, we envisage to solve another problem - how do we enable our AI models - our reflections in cyberspace space - to exchange value without having to seek our permission.
-- Within current paradigm of multiplicity, we only solve the problem of time though the deal still remains between two entities - between two humans or two legal constructs.
-For example, even if we set up a self split prism, someone still needs to set up the split rules and another single party still needs to pay into the prism.
-- With value exchange empowered and autonomous AIs, we make the deal truly multilateral.
-For example, in the future, I may be able to set up many AI models that provide my skills in exchange for value.
-- These models may be set up in narratives at different times.
-However, we still need to figure out those rules.
-For example if an AI model that reflects me in a virtual space of say 1980, should have equal access to my current wealth ?
-Or should it have only that much wealth that I had in 1980?
-What if I set up my reflection before my physical birth or in future ?

----